Looking for a new heating system?

-If you’re not sure where this tank is in your heating system, you should be able to get this information from your boiler manual.
+If you’re not sure where this tank is in your heating system, you should be able to get this information from your boiler’s user manual.

 Caution - by law only a Gas Safe registered engineer is allowed to remove the casing of a gas appliance - never attempt this yourself.

-When you get a new boiler, it will come with an expansion vessel of the appropriate size that will be fitted during the appliance installation.
+When you get a new boiler, you don’t need to worry about this as it will generally come with an expansion vessel that’s appropriately sized.
 If you need to get a replacement because this tank develops a fault, your heating engineer will be able to advise you on the right model for your particular boiler.

 Fitting a new expansion vessel can be a difficult and time consuming job, particularly if it is not easy to access because of your boiler setup.
 This isn’t a job you should attempt yourself.
-Only Gas Safe registered engineers should remove and replace these tanks.
+Only heating engineers should remove and replace these tanks.

 Depending on where it is situated, complex parts of your boiler may have to be taken out in order to get to the vessel.
 In some cases, the boiler needs to be taken off the wall in order to fit a new expansion tank, and this involves disconnecting the flue.

 To do its job properly, the compressed air in an expansion vessel must be at a suitable pressure.
-Your boiler manual should tell you what this pressure is, but usually this is around one bar.
+Your boiler manual should tell you how to calculate this pressure, but in residential systems this is usually around one bar.

 When you push down on the Schrader valve to check the pressure in this vessel, you should hear air escaping.
 If you don’t, there is no pressure.
 Another warning sign that something is wrong with this central heating component is if water escapes when you press on the valve.
 This may just be condensation, which can be drained from the Schrader valve.
 Draining and recharging the vessel should always be attempted prior to calling the manufacturer for a suspected failed vessel.
 However, if this doesn’t work, it may be that the diaphragm inside has failed, meaning you might need to get a new vessel.

 Once you’ve taken these steps, you can check the pressure of the compressed air in the vessel against the recommended value provided in your boiler manual.
 You will need appropriate measuring equipment to test this.
-For example, you could use a car tyre pressure gauge.
+For example, you could use a car tyre pressure gauge (pictured below).
 If you discover the pressure is too low, you can recharge it using any type of air pump and attachment.

 After you’ve re-pressurised the vessel, it’s a good idea to make sure the Schrader valve isn’t leaking air.
 You can do this by simply putting some washing up liquid over it.
 If you see bubbles forming in this liquid, you may need a replacement valve.